• Published: May 05 2025 05:11 PM

 • Federally recognized Tribal Nation/Indian Tribe ID

-Important Note: A REAL ID does *not* replace a passport for international travel.
-You'll still need a passport to leave the country.
+Important Note: A REAL ID is *not* a replacement for a passport for international travel.
+You'll still need your passport to leave the country.

 FAQ